romi/romi-robots-docs/docs/Scanner/data.md

-This page describe how to use the romi package `data-storage` accessible [here](https://github.com/romi/data-storage).
+This page describe how to use the romi package `romidata` accessible [here](https://github.com/romi/romidata).

 A shared example datasets is accessible [here](https://db.romi-project.eu/models/test_db.tar.gz).